jantursky/orderlord-help-kds/docs/getting-started/filtering-the-orders-by-brands.md

 - in the kitchen application, **update the menu** and **brands** to the latest in [**the settings section**]({{site.baseurl}}{% link docs/getting-started/update-the-data.md %})
 - find [**Brands filtering setting**]({{site.baseurl}}{% link docs/list-of-settings/data-section/tags-filter.md %}) in the settings section
 - select the brands, that the cook should see only.
 You could select also combination of multiple brands.
-- in the **Kitchen screen** section should be visible only orders that belongs to the selected brand/brands
+- in the **Kitchen screen** section should be visible only orders that belong to the selected brand/brands

 {% include img.html name="getting_started_filtering_the_orders_by_brands_1.png" %}